kubernetes-sigs/work-api/docs/enhancements/2-sync-applied-workload-resource-status/README.md

 	Name string `json:"name"`

 	// Value is the value of the status field.
-	// The value of the status field can only be integer, string or boolean.
+	// The value of the status field can only be integer, string, boolean or byte array.
 	// +kubebuilder:validation:Required
 	// +required
 	Value FieldValue `json:"fieldValue"`
 }

 // FieldValues represents the value of the field
-// The value of the status field can only be integer, string or boolean. type FieldValue struct {
+// The value of the status field can only be integer, string, boolean or byte array. type FieldValue struct {
-	// Type represents the type of the value, it can be integer, string or boolean.
+	// Type represents the type of the value, it can be integer, string, boolean or byte array.
 	// +kubebuilder:validation:Required
 	// +required
 	Type ValueType `json:"type"`